jeessh/jeessh/README.md

 # Hi-ya! 😄👋
----
-My name's Jesse, but you can call me Jess if you'd like!
+---My name's Jesse, but you can call me Jess if you'd like!
 I'm currently a senior at Milliken Mills High School, learning to become proficient in fullstack software development!

 <div align="center">